micromouseonline/ares/docs/logging.md

 Unless here is a suitable flash chip, or SD card, connected to the robot, the on-board memory of the processor will have to suffice.
 If you can scrape up 128k of RAM, you can store 8 seconds of data.
 Ideally, this is enough for a complete speed run.
-A slower robot might need to record every other systick.
+A slower robot might need to record every other updateMotion.
 That should be fine since slower robots may still get the same spatial resolution within the maze.
 Depending on the processor chip in use, a 128K block of flash might be available for non-volatile storage of the data.